 Definitions for Use in this Manual

 “Aggrieved Candidate” means a candidate who (1) in an election with 4,000 votes or fewer, trails the Leading Candidate by no more than 40 votes, or (2) in an election with more than 4,000 votes, trails the Leading Candidate by no more than one percent of the total votes cast for the office sought.
 Wis.
-Stat. § 9.01(1)(ag)5.
+Stat. § 9.01(1)(a)5.

 Note: If more than one office of the same type is to be filled in an election from the same Territory, the number and percentage of votes cast under this definition shall be determined by first dividing the total number of votes cast for the office by the number of offices being filled at the election from the same Territory.